Skip to content

 Functions that operate on the new class

-• detrend(): A function that detrends the seismogram data.
+• detrend(): detrends the seismogram data.

 functions_v1.py